 6 ‘Tourist Traps’ Worth a Visit

-We’re here to take an unpopular stance: that there’s a lot of value in visiting places that have been dubbed “tourist traps.”
+We’re here to take an unpopular stance: There’s a lot of value in visiting places that have been dubbed “tourist traps.”
 Granted, some spots have earned their bad reputation by charging high fees for underwhelming, overcrowded attractions.
 But others have cemented their status as beloved attractions, either by reinventing themselves or staying exactly the way you remember them from your childhood.
 Below you’ll find the six spots that we think are worth joining the crowds to see:

-- The High Line in New York City: Although there’s no shortage of compelling art in New York, green space comes at quite a premium.
+Although there’s no shortage of compelling art in New York, green space comes at quite a premium.
 Joined together, they create a spot that means a lot of things to a lot of visitors.
 The repurposed railroad line is a popular spot for strolls and a quiet reprieve from the city not so far below.
 The new Whitney Museum of American Art is right off the High Line as are tons of popular restaurants to fuel up before or after a visit.

-- Signature Lounge at the 96th in Chicago: For the price of one cocktail, get access to a picture-worthy view of the city from atop the John Hancock building.
+For the price of one cocktail, get access to a picture-worthy view of the city from atop the John Hancock building.
 Consider going before sunset to get the best of both worlds: clear views of the city in the daylight then the twinkle of the skyscrapers at dusk.
 And apologies to the men: surprisingly, some of the best views of the city below are from the women’s bathroom.

-- Alcatraz Island … at night in San Francisco: The unlikely pairing of spooky after-hours access at the infamous prison site, including looks at the hospital and dungeon, plus sunset, skyline and Golden Gate views make for a perfect way to spend an evening in the Bay Area.
+The unlikely pairing of spooky after-hours access at the infamous prison site, including looks at the hospital and dungeon, plus sunset, skyline and Golden Gate views make for a perfect way to spend an evening in the Bay Area.
 We tend to skip Alcatraz during the day, but a nighttime visit is worth planning a few months in advance.
 Sailings can sell out quickly.